Geontech/HAWKEYE/README.md

 =======
 Author:  Thomas Goodwin

-Hawkeye is a Node.js-based server providing a streaming gateway to REDHAWK SDR systems.
+HAWKEYE is a Node.js-based server providing a streaming gateway to REDHAWK SDR systems.
 This clean integration allows for event-driven user interfaces and control panels to be rapidly developed using the provided jQuery Widgets.

 See more at:
 http://geontech.com/redhawk/hawkeye-user-interface/

 See the **Documentation** for details.

-Extending the hawkeye_server is simple.
+Extending the hawkeye is simple.
 Duplicate examples/default or examples/custom and extend the site with more images, message_handlers.js, etc.  Whatever is required to flesh out the site.
 You can then `npm install` prior to `node app` for the first time from your path.